Overview of the Financial Aid Process:

 |October - May

-Throughout the year, you should also be looking for additional scholarship opportunities that may supplement your financial aid package.
-Start your search now by utilizing our scholarship search page!
+Throughout the year, encourage your student to search for additional scholarship opportunities that may supplement his or her financial aid package.
+Start the search now by utilizing our scholarship search page!

-We'll be addressing each aspect of the financial aid process in much more detail throughout the rest of the Financial Aid 101 series.
-In the meantime, however, feel free to review our more comprehensive financial aid timeline.
+We'll go into much more detail about many of these items throughout the rest of the Financial Aid 101 series.
+In the meantime, however, feel free to review our more comprehensive application checklist.

 Tips for Applying for Financial Aid:

-Remember: To be considered for federal and institutional aid, you must complete both the FAFSA and CSS PROFILE.
+Remember: To be considered for federal and institutional aid, you and your student must complete both the FAFSA and CSS PROFILE.
 Although the application process might seem daunting, it doesn't have to be difficult!
 Follow these tips to help make applying for aid a more pleasant experience.

 Apply by February 15th.

-To receive priority consideration for all types of financial aid available at DU, be sure to submit both applications by February 15th.
-If you wait too long, you may miss out on awards with limited funding.
+Be sure to submit both the CSS PROFILE and the FAFSA by February 15th to receive priority consideration for all types of financial aid available at DU.
+If you wait too long, your student may miss out on awards with limited funding.

-If possible, complete your 2014 tax return first.
+If possible, complete your 2015 tax return before your FAFSA.

 If you have your taxes done, applying for aid will be much easier.
 Many of the questions refer to specific lines on the tax return.
 But if you can't file your taxes before February 15th, that's OK.
 Just use estimates!